Fiber Laser Welding in the Automotive Industry

 Lasers have quickly become a prominent part of this sector, and it’s easy to see why.
 This is especially the case for fiber lasers, which offer numerous benefits over their other laser counterparts.
 One of the key benefits of our lasers is their ability to work with reflective metals without having their beam redirected back into the laser system itself.
 A particularly important benefit given the fact that reflective metals are a common part of this sector, as multiple metals are used.

 Because of this, it’s important to use processes that are able to create strong weld joints between metals of a different nature.
 This is called dissimilar metal welding.
 It is used on metals such as steel, aluminium, copper, titanium and iron, and this process allows us finished products which have benefits such as being cheaper yet stronger.

-The welding process using a fiber laser leaves a joint which is incredibly strong and long-lasting, and that has been produced in an effective, safe and environmentally friendly way.
+The welding process using a laser leaves a joint which is incredibly strong and long-lasting, and that has been produced in an effective, safe and environmentally friendly way.
 For this reason, it has dozens of applications within the industry and some of the more specific applications for fiber laser welding within the automotive sector are the welding of fuel injectors, air bag initiators and more recently batteries.